MDS-AML Spectrum

 The MDS-AML Spectrum

-MDS and AML are now thought to be part of a spectrum of disease, with blast counts increasing as MDS progresses to AML.14 This blast count cutoff is traditionally defined at 20%; however, guidelines are rapidly changing to reflect the overlap of the two related disease states and to take into account mutational status, which may influence risk stratification.15
+Acquisition of mutations in stem cells disrupt the normal formation and differentiation of peripheral blood cells19,20 resulting in an increase in blast counts as MDS progresses to AML.11 The blast count cutoff is traditionally defined at 20%; however, guidelines are rapidly changing to reflect the overlap of the two related disease states and to take into account mutational status, which may influence risk stratification.12

 Updated Guidelines Reflect